Find your Ski Holiday

 In competitive alpine skiing, one of the most recognized disciplines is the parallel slalom.
 It consists of a competition between two teams made up, generally, of 6 members each.
 They must make a descent by performing a slalom with the gates that they must go over little by little and that thus requires a precise and adequate speed to arrive first ;-)

 This competition is very famous in the Winter Olympics and has a large number of fans.
 It can be practiced in masculine, feminine or mixed disciplines.
 In the event that one of the skiers falls, the one who has gone the furthest will always win .
-Of course, the tracks are going to be identical for both teams.
+Of course, the slopes are going to be identical for both teams.

 combined